What time is Secret Life of Four Year Olds on TV?

 What time is it on TV?

-The Secret Life of Four Year Olds begins on Tuesday 7th November at 8pm on Channel 4.
+The Secret Life of Four Year Olds continues on Tuesday 14th November at 8pm on Channel 4.

 What’s it about?